📝 Seasonality and purchasing · ⏱️ 3 min read

 Calculate your break-even point on offers

-For every offer you need to answer two questions: how much do I save per portion? and how much extra do I need to sell to recoup the investment?
+Every offer requires answering two questions: how much do I save per portion? and how much extra do I need to sell to recoup the investment?

 Your supplier offers salmon at €18/kg (normally €24/kg).
 You must buy a minimum of 20 kg.